Correct-Syntax/correct-syntax.github.io/content/about.md

 Creating things, collaborating with others, and learning new technologies motivates me to create and contribute to open-source software projects, most notably [Gimel Studio](https://gimelstudio.github.io), [Flameshot](https://flameshot.org), and [Bible Notify](https://biblenotify.github.io).

-I am open to collaboration and new client work so feel free to [get in touch](mailto:hi@noahrahm.com) or just say hi.
+I'm open to collaboration and new client work so feel free to [get in touch](mailto:hi@noahrahm.com).